chrisgundling/Udacity-P4-AdvancedLaneLines/README.md

 Once I had achieved reasonably results on these test images, then I simplified as much of the code as I could (`P4_AdvancedLanes-Video.pynb`) and ran the video through it.
 A key part of this process was using subclips from the video to further tune the solution using a command such as: `clip1 = VideoFileClip("project_video.mp4").subclip(35,45)`.

-Here's a [link to my video result](./P4_finalvideo.mp4) and here is the youtube link.
+Here's a [link to my video result](./P4_finalvideo.mp4) and here is the youtube link: https://youtu.be/r0C3hhiks5I

+An ever better video that also shows the binary_warped result on top of the regular video is here:

 ---